What Does a Family Law Solicitor Do?

 While not true in every case, a Family Law Solicitor is typically needed following the breakdown of a relationship, particularly in separation or divorce if there are assets to divide or childcare arrangements to make.
-A Family Law Solicitor may also be asked to put Court Orders in place, draw up legal agreements and assist with dispute resolution.
+A Family Law Solicitor can also put Court Orders in place, draw up legal agreements, such as a prenup, and assist with dispute resolution.

 For initial advice, get in touch with our Family Law Solicitors.

 Our Family Law Solicitors can help you with:

 Whether you are separating, getting a divorce or a civil partnership dissolution, there will likely be many legal and practical matters to resolve.
 When you instruct a Family Law Solicitor, he or she can manage everything on your behalf, such as:

 - Advising on the grounds for divorce or civil partnership dissolution